helenabardsley/portfolio/index.md

 <center><img src="images/Kaggle_logo.png"/></center>
 <br>

-### Peloton's Post-Pandemic Pivot: A Strategic Analysis of Growth, Retention, and Market Position
+### Peloton's Post-Pandemic Pivot: A Strategic Analysis of Growth, Retention, and Market Position (December 2025)
 [![View on Tableau](https://img.shields.io/badge/GitHub-View_on_Tableau-blue?logo=Tableau)](Projects/Peloton.twbx)
 [![View on Microsoft Powerpoint](https://img.shields.io/badge/GitHub-View_on_Powerpoint-blue?logo=Powerpoint)](images/Peloton.pptx)
 <div style="text-align: justify">In this project, my team and I conducted a strategic analysis of growth, retention, and market position for Peloton, investigating the factors leading to their company's decline in revenue post-COVID-19.</div>